erikyao/erikyao.github.io/_posts/2016-03-30-computational-complexity-review.md

 Turing machine:

-- In some sense a ultimate automaton.
+- In some sense an ultimate automaton.
 - A formal computing model that can compute anything we can do with computer or with any other realistic model that we might think of as computing.
-- TMs define the class of recursively innumerable languages which thus the largest class of languages about which we can compute anything.
+- TMs define the class of recursively enumerable languages which thus the largest class of languages about which we can compute anything.
 	- There is another smaller class called recursive languages that can be thought of as modeling algorithms--computer programs that answer a particular question and then finish.

 Data types: